-30 Erosion and sediment controls in place Before any site work commences, the certifier must be satisfied the erosion and sedi controls in the erosion and sediment control plan are in place.
-These controls must r controls in the erosion and sediment control plan are in place.
-These controls must r place until any bare earth has been re-stabilized in accordance with 'Managing Urban Stormwater: Soils and Construction' prepared by Landcom (the Blue Book) (as amen- time to time).
-Condition reason: To ensure sediment laden runoff and site debris do not impact loc stormwater systems and waterways. al Flood Design Measures Evidence of certification demonstrating that the following flood related design preca have been adhered to in the design must be submitted to the Principal Certifying Au a) In sewered areas some plumbing fixtures may be located below the Flood Place Level (FPL).
-Where this occurs sanitary drainage is to be fitted with a reflux v protect against internal sewage surcharge; 0 All materials stored at the site and capable of causing harm to the environme be stored at a level not less than the FPL or suitable bunding must be placed such materials to a minimum of the FPL;
+30 Erosion and sediment controls in place

+Before any site work commences, the certifier must be satisfied the erosion and sediment controls in the erosion and sediment control plan are in place.
+These controls must remain in place until any bare earth has been re-stabilized in accordance with 'Managing Urban Stormwater: Soils and Construction' prepared by Landcom (the Blue Book) (as amended from time to time).

+Condition reason: To ensure sediment laden runoff and site debris do not impact local stormwater systems and waterways.

+31 Flood Design Measures

+Evidence of certification demonstrating that the following flood related design precautions have been adhered to in the design must be submitted to the Principal Certifying Authority:

+- a) In sewered areas some plumbing fixtures may be located below the Flood Planning Level (FPL).
+Where this occurs sanitary drainage is to be fitted with a reflux valve to protect against internal sewage surcharge; - All materials stored at the site and capable of causing harm to the environment must be stored at a level not less than the FPL or suitable bunding must be placed around such materials to a minimum of the FPL;

-d) All building materials, equipment, ducting, etc., below the FPL must be flood compatible and ducting must be provided with openings for drainage and cleaning; All main power supply, heating and air conditioning service installations, including meters must be located above the FPL.
-All electrical equipment installed below the FPL must be capable of disconnection by a single plug from the power supply; All electrical wiring below the FPL must be suitable for continuous submergence in water.
+- All building materials, equipment, ducting, etc., below the FPL must be flood compatible and ducting must be provided with openings for drainage and cleaning; - All main power supply, heating and air conditioning service installations, including meters must be located above the FPL.
+All electrical equipment installed below the FPL must be capable of disconnection by a single plug from the power supply; - e) All electrical wiring below the FPL must be suitable for continuous submergence in water.
 All conduits below the FPL must be self-draining.
-Earth core leakage systems or safety switches are to be installed; Wherever possible, the premises must be designed to ensure that plant, equipment, storage tanks or other fixtures or fittings liable to damage by floods are located above the FPL or be moveable to levels above the FPL.
+Earth core leakage systems or safety switches are to be installed; - f) Wherever possible, the premises must be designed to ensure that plant, equipment, storage tanks or other fixtures or fittings liable to damage by floods are located above the FPL or be moveable to levels above the FPL.
 Should this not have the ability to occur, they shall be suitable for submergence in water and securely anchored to overcome buoyancy and movement.
-All storage tanks must be vented to an elevation Condit above the FPL. ion reason: To ensure that the development appropriately mitigates flood risk.
-32 Tree pi rotection measures is not r any site work commences, the principal certifier, or Council where a principal certifier equired, must be satisfied the measures for tree protection detailed in the construction inagement plan are in place.
-Condit ion reason: To protect and retain trees.
-33 All We ather Access buildin vide all-weather vehicle access is to be provided from the kerb and gutter to the gunder construction for the delivery of materials and use by trades people. terials, waste or the like are to be stored on the all-weather access at any time. ion reason: To ensure that adequate vehicular access is provided to and from the site, o the commencement of works.
-34 Constr uction Certificate Required Act 197 rdance with the provisions of Section 6.7 of the Environmental Planning & Assessment 79 (EP&A Act 1979), construction or subdivision works approved by this consent must nmence until the following has been satisfied: A Construction Certificate has been issued by a Consent Authority; A Principal Certifying Authority (PCA) has been appointed by the person having benefit of the development consent in accordance with Section 6.5 of the EP&A Act 1979; and c) The PCA is notified in writing of the name and contractor license number of the owner/building intending to carry out the approved work.
+All storage tanks must be vented to an elevation above the FPL.

+Condition reason: To ensure that the development appropriately mitigates flood risk.

+32 Tree protection measures

+Before any site work commences, the principal certifier, or Council where a principal certifier is not required, must be satisfied the measures for tree protection detailed in the construction site management plan are in place.

+Condition reason: To protect and retain trees.